Mental Health Benefits of Exercise

 2. Alleviates Anxiety

-The same endorphins that help relieve stress also help to reduce our levels of anxiety.
-A focused physical activity is a distraction from whatever is causing our angst.
+The same endorphins that relieve stress also reduce our levels of anxiousness, sometimes as much as medications for anxiety.

 Adding a mindfulness aspect to our movements, such as concentrating on our form and how our body is responding to the exercise, helps to slow or even stop the constant flow of worry moving through our mind.